-An orientation to the responsibilities and benefits of higher education, including educational planning, goal setting, and career choices.
+Examines the responsibilities and benefits of higher education, including educational planning, goal setting, and career choices are examined.
+Life skills and study skills are provided.

 CULINARY ARTS

 Certificate of Achievement: Culinary Arts

 The Culinary Arts program is designed to prepare students for careers in the culinary field.
 The design of the program is balanced between developing the culinary tactile skills of food preparation and the management qualities necessary for career growth.
 The program will focus on cooking skills development, problem solving, and challenging students to critically evaluate the strengths and weaknesses of culinary operations and identify entrepreneurial approaches to operations.